hiper2d/smart-home-light-automation-in-python/README.md

 * ESP8266 firmware in MicroPython for devices
 * SMD5050 RGB LED Strip Lights as controlled devices
-* Website in Angular 12 server by Python/Flask webserver hosted on Raspberry Pi server to control devices
+* Website in Angular 15 server by Python/Flask webserver hosted on Raspberry Pi server to control devices
-* SQL Lite database on Raspberry Pi to remember device user settings
 * Mosquitto messaging queue for MQTT communication between
 * Electrical circuits and diagrams of devices
 * Guidance of how to setup this all